Diagnostic Accuracy of Rapid Antigen Test for COVID-19 Infection: A Retrospective Analysis

 For effective implementation of the test, track and isolation, an accurate diagnostic test is of paramount importance to control the pandemic.
 SARS-CoV-2 is a serious infectious disease in which efficient measures and timely management is required and its false negative results might lead to free contact of the patient which could lead to transmission of the disease.
 To overcome this, conduction of the screening RAT along with the confirmatory RT-PCR test simultaneously is necessary (11),(19),(20).

-A study by Mak CK et al., shows that Biocredit COVID-19 Ag was 105 times less sensitive than RT-PCR in terms of LOD (Biocredit COVID-19 Ag: 10-2; RT-PCR: 10-7) in the reference RAD kit.
+A study by Mak GC et al., shows that Biocredit COVID-19 Ag was 105 times less sensitive than RT-PCR in terms of LOD (Biocredit COVID-19 Ag: 10-2; RT-PCR: 10-7) in the reference RAD kit.
 SARS-CoV-2 infection can be detected with the help of RAD kits.
 The findings were in line with the WHO recommendation to test symptomatic cases within the first 5-7 days of illness.
 It’s important to strike a balance between speed and sensitivity.
-A COVID-19 filter can be failed even if the diagnostic test has a high analytical sensitivity (11).
+A COVID-19 filter can be failed, even if, the diagnostic test has a high analytical sensitivity (11).

 The outcome of the study was subjected to limitations concerning any COVID-19 compatible symptoms that might not be collected beyond the chief complaint during the time of pandemic and the symptoms might be underestimated.
 Exposure history was also not assessed.
 RT-PCR detects the presence of viral Ribonucleic Acid (RNA) detecting past infection too and might not transmit the disease.

-Indian Council of Medical Research (ICMR) recommended use of RAT use as point of care screening of COVID-19 so that we can do isolation, proper treatment and thereby break the chain of transmission of SARS-CoV-2 disease.
-As it may happen that the rapid test fails to detect diseases in many cases, thus it emphasises that it should not heavily relied on rapid test and it should be supplemented by RT-PCR in case of negative results.
-Finding of this study document the sensitivity and specificity of RAT, it also concludes the proportion of symptomatic negative cases found positive on RT-PCR and the proportion of asymptomatic negative cases found positive on RT-PCR.
-So the rational use of RAT in combination with RT-PCR is recommended as per the guideline.
+Indian Council of Medical Research (ICMR) recommended use of RAT use, as point of care screening of COVID-19, so, that we can do isolation, proper treatment and thereby, break the chain of transmission of SARS-CoV-2 disease.
+As it may happen that the rapid test fails to detect diseases in many cases, thus, it emphasises that it should not heavily relied on rapid test and it should be supplemented by RT-PCR in case of negative results.
+Finding of the present study document, the sensitivity and specificity of RAT, it also concludes the proportion of symptomatic negative cases found positive on RT-PCR and the proportion of asymptomatic negative cases found positive on RT-PCR.
+So, the rational use of RAT in combination with RT-PCR is recommended, as per the guidelines.

 Date of Submission: Dec 12, 2021